kravinoofficial/Sanjeevaani_Ayurvedics/scripts/README.md

 This folder contains SQL scripts for setting up and securing your hospital management system database.

+> **📌 NEW: Use `supabase/complete-schema.sql`** - A single unified schema file that consolidates all scripts.
+This is the recommended approach for new database setups.

 ## 📁 Available Scripts

+### 🌟 RECOMMENDED: `../supabase/complete-schema.sql`
+**Purpose:** Complete database setup in one file

+**What it includes:**
+- All extensions (uuid-ossp, pgcrypto)
+- All enum types (user_role, prescription_status, stock_category)
+- All tables (users, patients, suppliers, stock_items, etc.)
+- All indexes for performance
+- All RLS security policies
+- Default admin user and medicine categories

+**How to use:**
+1. Open Supabase SQL Editor
+2. Copy contents of `supabase/complete-schema.sql`
+3. Execute the script
+4. Optionally run `supabase/sample-data.sql` for test data

+---

 ### 1. `sample-data.sql` (Development/Testing)
 **Purpose:** Populate database with sample data and test users